crosswalk-project/crosswalk-test-suite/behavior/README.md

 Copyright (c) 2013 Intel Corporation.
 All rights reserved.
 Except as noted, this software is licensed under BSD-3-Clause License.
-Please see the LICENSE.BSD-3 file for the BSD-3-Clause License.
+Please see the LICENSE file for the BSD-3-Clause License.